antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-So let's talk about Transparency
+So let's talk about Transparency.
 -->

 ---